1010101110/okcart/README.md

 ### mail account
 * if using gmail you will need to enable access for [lesssecureapps](https://www.google.com/settings/security/lesssecureapps)

+### config-s.json
+this is your secret server only config file. only put sensitive info  here.
+* stripe private(secret) key
+* Email details see nodemailer documentation
+* admin password - change this to something else!! - use: https://bcrypt-generator.com/

-### config.json
+### config-c.json
+this is your public config file.
 * store name
-* stripe private(secret) key
 * stripe public key
 * local
 * currency
-* Email details see nodemailer documentation
-* admin password - change this to something else!! - use: https://bcrypt-generator.com/
+* order shipping base charge - if you want every order to have a shipping charge no matter items set this to x amount, otherwise 0
+* order shipping free limit - if you want orders to ship free after x amount use this, otherwise 0

 ### index.html
 * meta tags to whatever you want